Information For Foreigners

 Information for Foreigners is a play by Griselda Gambaro written in 1971.
-It is a promenade style site-specific theatre piece, in which the audience is led on a tour through a large house by a character known as a guide.
-Gambaro uses the play to discuss the lives of the desaparecidos and to simultaneously explore the nature of theatrical forms and the expectations of an audience.
+It is a promenade style site-specific theatre piece in which the audience is led on a tour through a large house by a guide.
+Gambaro uses the play to discuss the lives of the desaparecidos, and to simultaneously explore the nature of theatrical forms, and the expectations of an audience.

-The play consists of twenty scenes.
-Multiple groups of audience members are led through a large house to different rooms and hallways where the scenes are presented.
-The play ends with the twentieth scene where all groups are to watch together in one large room.
+The play consists of twenty scenes as multiple groups of audience members are led through a large house to different rooms and hallways where the scenes are presented.